 4. Time Demands and Busy Schedules

-The hustle and bustle of life can leave little room for rest and relaxation, can’t it?
+The hustle and bustle of life can leave little room for rest, can’t it?
 It often feels like the hours in a day are never sufficient.

 But remember, self-care is not a luxury – it’s a necessity.
 Carve out time for yourself, prioritize sleep, and establish a consistent bedtime routine.